-Our expenses for the three months ended March 31, 2022 totaled \$167.7 million, a decrease of approximately \$23.4 million over the same period in 2021.
-Included below is a description of the material changes in expenses for three months ended March 31, 2022 compared to the same period in 2021:
+Our expenses for the three months ended June 30, 2022 totaled \$174.2 million, a decrease of approximately \$0.9 million over the same period in 2021.
+Included below is a description of the material changes in expenses for the three months ended June 30, 2022 compared to the same period in 2021:

-- Our depreciation and amortization expense was \$82.8 million, a\$2.1 million decrease over the same period in 2021.
-The decrease primarily relates to facility sales and facilities reclassified to assets held for sale, such as the 22 Gulf Coast facilities that were sold in the first quarter of 2022, partially offset by facility acquisitions and capital additions. - Our impairment on real estate properties was \$3.5 million, a decrease of \$25.2 million over the same period in 2021.
-The 2022 impairments were recognized in connection with reclassifying two facilities to held for sale in the first quarter to reduce their net book value to the estimated fair value less costs to sell.
-The 2021 impairments related to four facilities, three of which were recognized in connection with reclassifying the facilities to assets held for sale.
+• Our depreciation and amortization expense was \$83.2 million, a \$2.6 million decrease over the same period in 2021.
+The decrease primarily relates to facility sales and facilities reclassified to assets held for sale, such as the 22 Gulf Coast facilities and the nine Guardian facilities that were sold in 2022, partially offset by facility acquisitions and capital additions.